bifurcation/mls-appsync/draft-barnes-mls-appsync.md

 is not a Safe Extension as defined in {{Section 2 of !I-D.ietf-mls-extensions}}, because it can modify any GroupContext extension, including those defined in {{!RFC9420}}.
-The GroupContextExtensionsDiff proposal does not require an UpdatePath, and may be sent by an authorized external sender.
+The GroupContextExtensionsDiff proposal requires an UpdatePath, and may be sent by an authorized external sender.

 ~~~ tls